KhaterehGhasemi/iOS-Eliq-Challenge/README.md

 ## Guidelines

-We suggest spending around 1 day working on this project.although you may spend longer if you wish.
-We ask that you don't spend more than 2 days so we can consider all submissions fairly.
+We suggest you spending maximum 8 hours working on this project.

 ## End Result